cjdbarlow/Part-One/statistical-tests.md

 ##Non-Parametric Tests
 Non-parametric tests are used when the assumptions for parametric tests are not met.
 Non-parametric tests:
-* Do not assume the data follows any particular deviation
+* Do not assume the data follows any particular distribution
 This is required when:
     * Non-normality is obvious
     e.g. Multiple observations of 0